 Appearance / health:

-The Bullseye Pistol Shrimp is quite hardy when provided proper care, but like other crustaceans is sensitive to ammonia, nitrates, copper-based medications and changes in pH.
+The Sexy Anemone Shrimp, although quite hardy when provided proper care, is sensitive to ammonia, nitrates, copper-based medications, and changes in pH.
 Inadequate iodine levels, which inhibit molting, and predation by fishes are among the most common causes of death in the aquarium.

 Behavior / temperament: